markkohdev/python-env-starter/README.rst

 Python Env Starter
 ===============================
 Getting your python repository setup for other developers to work on can be tedious and time consuming.
-Use this handy utility to make setting up your python projects "mad easy" for other developers.
+Use this small but handy utility to make setting up your python projects "mad easy" for other developers.

 Tons of thanks to @kennethreitz and @dasJ for making [autoenv](https://github.com/kennethreitz/autoenv) :)
+Also thanks to @bkuberek for showing me how to write CLIs for applications!  👍

+Feel free to leave or send any feedback, always looking for ways to improve dis

+_Note: This utility is only compatible with Python3 at the moment.
+If you'd like to help us support python2 please put in a PR._

 What does it do??
 ---------------------------